bennettslin/bycombo_app/ZILLOW_EMAIL.md

 To Aaron, Clark, and James, thank you for agreeing to do headshots for my webcomic.
 If you're curious, this scene shows all the characters.
 (And yes, those are former Zillowites Ashley Douthett, Graham Young, Matt Viele, and Vicki Huang as well.) https://www.yearlingsbobtail.com/19-epilogue

-To the rest of you, thank you for embodying the spirit and warmth of Zillow.
+To everyone else, thank you for embodying the spirit and warmth of Zillow.
 It made my time here so memorable.
 I'll always be cheering for Zillow from the sidelines!

-Please don't hesitate to connect with me.
+I'm happy to connect with anyone here.
 Facebook
 LinkedIn

-And if you're interested, here are some of my music-related projects.
-(They're all still in the early stages, so if you check them out now, it won't seem like we're even a real band.
-But they'll be built out in the coming months.)
+And if you're interested, here are some musical projects related to my band, the Bobtail Yearlings.
+They're all still in the early stages, so if you check them out now, it won't even seem like we're a real band, ha.
+But they'll be built out in the coming months.

 Project Comet and Rentals
 Josh, Chris, Tanya, Leila